som1sezhi/threedee/docs/materials.md

 Base color texture.
 An alpha channel may be included.
 If set to `'sampler0'`, use the actor's default texture.
 - Default value: `false`
 - Updatable during runtime: ⚠️

+#### `MatcapMaterial.dithering: boolean`
+Whether to perform dithering.
+This can reduce the appearance of banding artifacts at the cost of introducing some noise.
+- Default value: `false`
+- Updatable during runtime: ❌

 #### `MatcapMaterial.matcap: RageTexture|false`
 The matcap texture.